BillClinton/Appunto-Auth/README.md

 #### A note on removing index.php

-You may remove the index.php from your URLs as described in the CodeIgniter user guide, but make sure you alter the rewrite rule to exclude the resources directory so the css and javascript files are not served by the index.php.
+You may remove the index.php from your URLs as described in the CodeIgniter user guide, but make sure you alter the rewrite rule to exclude the resources folder so the css and javascript files are not served by the index.php.
 If you are using the example .htaccess from the user guide:
 ```
 RewriteEngine on
 RewriteCond $1 !^(index\.php|images|robots\.txt)